mamh-mixed/grafana-grafana/docs/sources/data-sources/prometheus/_index.md

 ## Query the data source

+The Prometheus query editor has two distinct modes that you can toggle:

 For details, see the [query editor documentation]({{< relref "./query-editor/" >}}).

 ## View Grafana metrics with Prometheus